lluisi/easy-install-php-qa-tools/README.md

 * [phpmd] - PHP Mess Detector
 * [phpcpd] - PHP Copy/Paste Detector
 * [phing] - PHP project build system or build tool based on Apache Ant
+* [phpcs] - PHP_CodeSniffer tokenizes PHP, JavaScript and CSS files and detects violations of a defined set of coding standards

 ... and symlink the downloaded bins to your /usr/local/bin folder to be used globally.